Fitness to Practise

 Therefore, anything which impairs your capacity or health, or arises from conduct and behaviour that might harm your patients/clients/service users, or the reputation of the University or the profession, may give rise to cause for concern regarding your Fitness to Practise

-You will be contacted by the Head of School and requested to give further details by completing a Health Disclosure Form and you may be subject to assessment under UCC’s Fitness to Practise Policy and Procedure.
+If you make a declaration at registration you will be requested to give further details by completing a Health Disclosure Form and you may be subject to assessment under UCC’s Fitness to Practise Policy and Procedure.
+See also the Self Disclosure Form section on our Fitness to Practise webpage www.ucc.ie/fitnesstopractise

-Criminal Convictions declarations are subject to the UCC Student Garda Vetting policy.
-Declaration of a criminal conviction will generate an email alert to the UCC Admissions Office.
+Criminal Conviction declarations are subject to the UCC Student Garda Vetting policy.
 If you are required be Garda Vetted, this process will be initiated by the Admissions Office.
 For any queries regarding Garda Vetting please contact the UCC Admissions Office.
-You should familiarize yourself with the student Garda vetting policy at: www.ucc.ie/studentvetting
+You should familiarize yourself with the student Garda vetting policy at: Student Garda Vetting

 If a registered student does not meet Fitness to Practise requirements for a professional degree programme, alternative exit programmes may be recommended so you can graduate with a qualification that best meets your requirements and abilities.